The Hiring Process: How Employers Hire Employees

-You also need to notify the candidates who participated in job interviews but were not selected.
-It’s important and in your best public relations image and interests to communicate with your applicants at every step in your hiring process.
+You also need to notify the other candidates who participated in job interviews.
+It’s important — and in your best public relations image and interests — to communicate with your applicants at every step in your hiring process.
 It is one of the factors that affect your consideration as an employer of choice.

-That said, I have had beginning employees, fresh out of college, ask for $5,000 more than they were offered.
-If it was within the salary range for the job (think about how you pay your current employees in similar roles) and the candidate is much preferred, consider negotiating.
+That said, I have had new employees fresh out of college, ask for $5,000 more than what they were offered.
+If it was within the salary range for the job (think about how you pay your current employees in similar roles) and the candidate is preferred, consider negotiating.

 Determine if you can accommodate other requests by your prospect.
 The most common I’ve encountered has been a vacation scheduled within the first few months of starting.
 I’ve also encountered several postponed starting dates to accommodate scheduled surgery.